 Degree Programs Tuition Rate

-The following tuition rates are for any students enrolled in the degree programs, Fall 2022 and later.
-All students enrolled Spring I 2022 and prior will be locked into the tuition rates as of June 7th, 2018.
+The following tuition rates are for students enrolled in the degree and non degree programs, Fall 2022 and later.
+Tuition Rates as of April 1, 2022.

 Credit Hours: 1